-Alyse is also a Mental Health First Aid Ambassador and is heavily involved in mental health and wellbeing improvement activities across the Monash Sustainable Development Institute.
-In her spare time, Alyse is an avid reader and loves to bake!
-You will often find her in the office kitchen enjoying any sweets that are on offer!
+Alyse is a Mental Health First Aid Ambassador and is involved in mental health and wellbeing improvement activities across the Monash Sustainable Development Institute.
+In her spare time, Alyse is an avid reader and loves to bake.
+Post-COVID, you’ll be sure to find her in the office kitchen enjoying any sweets on offer!